Epicodus-Curriculum/shared-full-stack/webpack-hosting.md

 In this lesson we'll learn how to host our webpack project on **GitHub Pages**, also referred to as **gh-pages**.
 GitHub Pages is free, and lets us host our HTML, CSS, and Javascript right from the repository.
 It's a great way to quickly host a web app, and since it's integrated into GitHub, it's a nice option for developers.
 You may have hosted some projects this way by creating a `gh-pages` branch in your project, and while we'll end up with the same result here, the process for setting it up is slightly different.
 We'll make some edits to our `package.json`, and run some new commands from our terminal.
-In this lesson we’ll also cover how to deploy a React app built with webpack for students in the React course.
+In this lesson we'll also cover how to deploy a React app built with webpack for students in the React course.

 Before we start, one important note about GitHub Pages is that it is **not meant** to host sensitive information, like API keys.
 The GitHub docs explain more: